Dynamics of Pseudoentanglement: Upper bound on relaxation time with local gate set

-on the relaxation time $t_{\rm rel}$ of a Markov chain $\Gamma$ in terms of the relaxation time $\tilde{t}_{\rm rel}$ of another Markov chain $\tilde{\Gamma}$ on the same space.
-To define the coefficient $B$, we first need to introduce some background and notation.
+in terms of a ``congestion ratio'' $B$.
+To define $B$, we first need to introduce some background and notation.
 We consider a graph $(V,E)$ with vertices $V$ and edges $E$; the reversible Markov chain $\Gamma$ allows transitions between any two vertices connected by an edge, with probability $\Gamma_{e_1 e_2}$ where $(e_1,e_2) = e\in E$ denotes the edge.
 We also have another graph with the same vertices but different edges, $(V,\tilde{E})$, with a Markov chain $\tilde{\Gamma}$ allowing transitions along the $\tilde{E}$ edges.
 We assume that, for any edge $\tilde{e} = (x,y) \in\tilde{E}$ in the second graph, one can find a path $\gamma_{xy}$ along the first graph $(V,E)$ connecting $x$ to $y$. $|\gamma_{xy}|$ denotes the length of that path.
 We say that $e\in \gamma_{xy}$ if the path traverses edge $e \in E$.
-With this notation in place, we can write down the expression for the coefficient $B$ in the comparison bound:
+With this notation in place, we can write down the expression for the congestion ratio $B$:

-Our strategy is to use our Markov chain (induced by the local automaton gate set $\mathcal{G}$) as $\Gamma$ and use the Markov chain induced by {\it `simple permutations'}~\cite{gowers_almost_1996,hoory_simple_2005} as $\tilde{\Gamma}$. `Simple permutations' are defined as the gate set $\tilde{\mathcal G} = \{v_{ijk,\sigma}:\, i,j,k\in [N],\, \sigma\in S_8\}$, where $v_{ijk,\sigma}$ acts as a 3-qubit automaton gate\footnote{In `width-2' simple permutations~\cite{hoory_simple_2005,brodsky_simple_2008}, which we use here to establish our upper bound, $\sigma$ is restricted to act as a flip of bit $i$ controlled by an arbitrary Boolean function of bits $j,k$.
-The Toffoli gate falls in this category, with the Boolean function being AND.} (associated to a permutation $\sigma\in S_8$) on qubits $i,j,k$.
-Note that the choice of qubits $i,j,k$ is also arbitrary, in particular they need not be consecutive.
-So `simple permutations' are 3-local but not geometrically local. `Simple permutations' have been studied in the probability literature~\cite{gowers_almost_1996,hoory_simple_2005} due to their good mixing properties, and several bounds on their relaxation and mixing times are known.
+Our strategy is to use our Markov chain (induced by the local automaton gate set $\mathcal{G}$) as $\Gamma$ and use the Markov chain induced by {\it `simple permutations'}~\cite{gowers_almost_1996,hoory_simple_2005} as $\tilde{\Gamma}$. `Simple permutations' are defined as the gate set $\tilde{\mathcal G} = \{v_{ijk,\sigma}:\, i,j,k\in [N],\, \sigma\in S_8\}$, where $v_{ijk,\sigma}$ acts trivially on all bits not in $\{i,j,k\}$, and as a permutation $\sigma\in S_8$ on bits $\{i,j,k\}$.
+We further restrict $\sigma\in S_8$ to be a `width-2' simple permutation, i.e. a permutation that leaves two of the three input bits unchanged~\cite{hoory_simple_2005,brodsky_simple_2008} (the Toffoli gate falls in this category, so $\mathcal{G}\subset\tilde{\mathcal{G}}$).
+Note that the bits $i,j,k$ need not be consecutive, so `simple permutations' are 3-local but not geometrically local. `Simple permutations' have been studied in the probability literature~\cite{gowers_almost_1996,hoory_simple_2005} due to their good mixing properties, and several bounds on their relaxation and mixing times are known.
 For our purpose, we will need the following fact: